dot-legal/reference/README.md

 6. Examples:
    <!-- Examples are missing -->

-## Next Steps
+## Documentation

 These instructions only scratch the surface of Project Breeze.
 If you are interested in the documentation, head over to the Project Breeze Documentation which will describe in detail the specifications of the Project Breeze Framework.

 ## Frequently Asked Questions

 1. Are Project Breeze documents legally enforceable?

-Yes.
-Legal documents, though usually in writing, are just as enforceable in any form of media so long as both parties understand the content.
-Today, legal documents already make heavy use to links to corporate websites, external privacy policies, etc.  Project Breeze is no different, it merely adds structure to the process.
+   * Yes.
+Legal documents are just as enforceable in any form of media so long as both parties understand and agree.
+Today, legal documents already make heavy use of links to corporate websites, external policies, etc.  Project Breeze is no different.
 2. How does this differ from a clause library?
 3. How can I learn?
 4. How can I contribute?

-## Copyright and License Information
+## Copyright and License

-No commercial use of this repository.
-Improvements and modificiations must be open sourced.
+Code, text and documentation Copyright 2020 Project Breeze.
+No commercial use is currently granted for the contents of this repository.

 ## Disclaimer

 Project Breeze does not offer legal advice.
-The use of Project Breeze creates no relationship with Project Breeze in any way.
+The use of Project Breeze does not create a relationship with Project Breeze in any way.
 Project Breeze and contributors to Project Breeze offer no warranty of any kind and disclaim all forms of liability.
 Please seek independent legal advice before using Project Breeze.